 Internal recruiting is the process of filling vacancies within a business from its existing workforce.
-On the contrary, external recruiting is how a business looks to fill vacancies from outside.
+This is unlike external recruiting, when a business looks to fill vacancies from outside.
+In a year where the recruitment landscape has looked very different, internal recruiting can be a great way to fill roles, fast.

 Companies today use internal recruitment to fill roles in their business that are best suited to having an insider’s view or knowledge, as well as encourage loyalty and a sense of progress for employees.
 Internal recruiting is an important aspect of any business as it can save time, money and resources when compared to recruiting externally.